6 Best Ghost Alternatives in 2023

 3. WordPress

 WordPress is a free and open-source platform for building a great blog.
-According to recent statistics, 455millions of websites and blogs are powered by WordPress.
-Unlike Ghost, it has got a massive collection of components that helps you to build your blog uniquely.
+According to recent statistics, 455 million websites and blogs are powered by WordPress.
+Unlike Ghost, it has a massive collection of components that help you to build your blog uniquely.
 For example themes, plugins, integrations, etc. On the contrary, Ghost has got limited customizing options.
 So if you want more than just a blog -like a super interactive blog or eCommerce- using WordPress is a good move rather than using Ghost because of WordPress's variety of customization.
 But, you might find Ghost as one of the WordPress alternatives, that depends on the requirements of your blog as I said earlier.

 For a newbie, WordPress is a great choice; because to play with WordPress and start a blog no coding knowledge is needed.
 Although it is free, one should spend some money to buy a domain and maintain it.
 Usually, a domain name costs $14.99 per year.
 It is a pretty big investment for some newbies, right?
 WordPress has a WYSIWYG post editor.
 Ghost has a Markdown editor.
 If you like WYSIWYG editor instead of markdown editor WordPress is a solution for you.